kia999/GOST/source/bibtex/gost/README.md

 3. Formatting of `doi` field updated: `http://dx.doi.org` changed to `https://doi.org`.

-4. Restricted support of `date` field added.

-5. Documentation and examples update (thanks to Leonid Sinev).
+4. Documentation and examples update (thanks to Leonid Sinev).

-6. Formatting of @inproceedings and @proceedings improved.
+5. Formatting of @inproceedings and @proceedings improved.

 ### Version 1.2i (2017.01.12)